donkoralle/XportSlide/README.md

 C:\Users\YOUR USERNAME\AppData\Roaming\Microsoft\AddIns

-In case you can not see the "AppData" folder, you have to activate "" in the explorer:
+In case you can not see the "AppData" folder, you have to activate "View - Hidden items" in your explorer:

 ![How to install the Add-In](documentation/show_hidden.png)

+After storing the Add-In (.ppam) file in the "AddIns" folder you can close your explorer, fire up PowerPoint and choose "File - Options - Add-Ins":

 ![How to install the Add-In](documentation/add_in_1.png)